 • Mental Health Resources - Counselling Connect: provides free access to a same-day or next-day phone or video-counseling session.
 This service is for children, youth, adults and families in Ottawa and the surrounding area.
 Click here to book a session

 • Mental Health Resources, Mind Beacon: Guided Cognitive Behavioural Therapy with a dedicated therapist.
-Currently free for residents of Ontario.
 Find out more

 • Virtual & Online Care Resources OntarioA list of virtual and online care resources has been created by the Ontario Regional Stroke Networks’ Community and Long-Term Care Group to share with persons living with the effects of stroke, families/informal caregivers, and health professionals.